|

 Zoom: Changes

-your subject by getting close up
+emphasis on your subject by getting close up

 or far away from your subject,